To some, the idea of certifying their building is daunting.

 Reviewing Your Building

-About 90 days after the on-site review mentioned previously, your team will review the Building Report, which will be At this stage your team will learn invaluable insight about your building(s) digital infrastructure and connectivity.
+About 90 days after the on-site review mentioned previously, your team will review the Building Report.
+At this stage your team will learn invaluable insight about your building(s) digital infrastructure and connectivity.
 For example:

 - Is your telecom room as physically secure as it should be?